- CEO/President (private company, USA)

 Born in the middle of South African wine country, earned three degrees drinking red wine, was chased by a lioness, had to run from elephants, got bored, and moved to Richmond seeking adventure.

-As a business consultant and executive coach specializing in strategy development and execution, he has seen a lot of nonsense at work.
-That’s why he now shows senior executives how to make the nonsense at work – work for them.
+In his role as coach, consultant and parent, he has seen a lot of nonsense at work.
+(That’s why he now shows others how to make the nonsense at work work for them.

 When this gets the better of him, he retreats to writing and public speaking until his confidence returns.
-He has been repeating this cycle for more than 25 years without seriously hurting himself, his clients, his audience or, most importantly, his family.
+He has been repeating this cycle for over 25 years without seriously hurting himself, his clients, his audience or, most importantly, his family.

 How he became the CNO